U.S. stocks slide, despite Asian gains; Apple weighs

 Investors' increased appetite for risk overseas saw the U.S. dollar firm against the safe-haven yen and the euro, but the greenback's gains were lost as Wall Street stocks reversed course.

-The euro was little changed against the U.S. currency at $1.1206 while the yen was also near flat at 120.47 per dollar.
-The dollar index, which measures the greenback against a basket of six major currencies, was nearly flat.
+The euro EUR= was little changed against the U.S. currency at $1.1206 while the yen was also near flat at 120.47 per dollar.
+The dollar index .DXY, which measures the greenback against a basket of six major currencies, was nearly flat.

-(This version of the story was refiled to add dropped word "fell" to first sentence)
+(This story has been refiled to add dropped word "fell" to first sentence)

 (Additional reporting by Caroline Valetkevitch, Karen Brettell, Tariro Mzezewa, Michael Connor and Robert Gibbons)